14-year-old girl fatally shot by LAPD called US 'safest country in the world,' father says – KION546

 A distraught Juan Pablo Orellana Larenas, who flew to flew to Los Angeles from their native Chile, told reporters Tuesday that his daughter had once assured him the US was “the safest country in the world.”

-In tears, Valentina’s mother, Soledad Peralta, described taking cover in a dressing room after hearing screams while shopping for a Christmas dress for the girl.
+In tears, Valentina’s mother, Soledad Peralta, described taking cover after hearing screams while shopping for a Christmas dress for the girl.

 “We sat down and held each and prayed,” said Peralta said, adding that Valentina fell to the floor after being shot.